PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 5#4#3#2#1#
 ```

-If we manually remove the numbers that have no corresponding hash we would see the following.
+If we manually remove the numbers that have no corresponding hash, we could find what the hash variable is when we print the hash symbol `#`.

 ```
 1#